pfhawkins/theoldevangelization.com/content/post/why-people-get-stuck-on-the-liturgy.md

 And if you find yourself in an online discussion and someone brings liturgy up for the umpteenth time, even on a seemingly unrelated topic, think of the following:

 * How we pray teaches us how we believe.
 If our prayer is slipshod, irreverent, and disrespectful, our beliefs will be similarly disordered.
 * Virtue is forged by good habits.
 Vice is forged by evil ones.
-Why should we habituate ourselves to vicious liturgy?
+Why  habituate ourselves to vicious liturgy?
 * Fixing the liturgy of the Latin Rite won't fix all of the Church's problems.
 But it is a fundamental problem in dire need of fixing.
 And it affects all aspects of Church life.